AliceArmstrong/CV/README.md

 ## Summary

 Until the end of 2016, I was the manager of a successful electronics retail store.
 Seeking a change in life, I started teaching myself how to code and joined Makers Academy, an intensive software developer training course.
-This led to me working at Mettrr, where over the past two years I've helped the company grow from a tech team of around 14 to a team of around 25 developers.
-My primary experience at Mettrr has been building new features for software in JavaScript and PHP.
+This led to me working at Mettrr, where I’ve been for the last two years as a full stack developer.
 I use my spare time to try to enrich the tech industry by talking about tech in schools and organising various talks nights, as well as attending tech conferences and workshops.

+## Mettrr

+When I started at Mettrr two years ago, I came into the company as a front end developer.
+I spent a few months working on the company website and our product (websites made with our own static site generator platform), in which time I learned about things like SEO, accessibility and page rendering, as well as the JavaScript framework Vue.js and Hugo, the Go framework.
+I bested many challenges, including rewriting a portion of the company website on my own (a task we later realised was very heavy for a lone junior, but we were a small company at the time without the structure in place to accurately measure workload).
+After this, I moved to a new team that was creating a new CRM (customer relation management software) for the company to use internally.
+It was here that I experienced setting up a project from scratch, designing the architecture and setting the best practices.
+As the company grew and developed, I grew and developed with it as I continued to work on this large-scale project, adding new features and deeply improving my JavaScript skills.
+My previously-learned skills with accessibility and page rendering, as well as my personal interest in UX/UI, quickly made me a very valuable front end member of the team and crucial to discussions when planning out future features with the Product Owner and stakeholders.

+In a quest for new challenges, I developed my back end skills to become a full-stack developer.
+I quickly picked up PHP with Laravel, and worked with my back end team-mates to deepen my knowledge of databases, object-oriented programming and back end architecture and design patterns.
+I did a lot of pairing in this time, and was lucky enough to be involved in a big restructuring of our database and several large-scale changes to our back end logic.
+Since then, I have designed and implemented several large back end features, including our entire dunning process.
+Day-to-day, I flow between back end and front end to fix bugs and add new features, and enjoy the ability to use my knowledge of both sides to improve my work.
+Outside of my job role, I also bring value to the company by helping to design the progression framework that will be used to determine the career progression of employees.

 ## Skills